What to do if you have an accident in France

 The first thing to question, before you even leave the country is, “Does my insurance cover me to drive in France?”

-The best way of finding this out is to phone your insurance company to check.
-The majority of insurance companies will cover you on a third party basis when driving in France irrespective of whether or not you have fully comprehensive cover in the UK.
+The best way to find out is to phone your insurance company to check.
+Most insurance companies will cover you on a third party basis when driving in France.
+Irrespective of whether or not you have fully comprehensive cover in the UK.
 A quick simple call to your insurance company will confirm the level of cover you have when driving in France.
 If it’s only third party you can pay a fee to extend it to fully comprehensive.

-Some of the older drivers reading this may remember getting a “Green Card” from their insurance company on travelling within Europe in the past.
+Some older drivers reading this may remember getting a “Green Card” from their insurance company on travelling within Europe.
 The Green Card however is not really required as standard anymore.
-If you are travelling through one of the european countries who have signed up to a special agreement such as France you’ll be fine.
+If you are travelling through one of the European countries who have signed up to a special agreement such as France you’ll be fine.
 You must check if any other countries you are driving through have also signed up though.
 Otherwise you will need to order a green card.

 What to take in your vehicle

-There are several things you need to ensure you have when driving in France which will help you in the event of an accident:
+There are several things you need to ensure you have when driving in France which will help if you have an accident:

 If you are not directly involved in the accident, e.g. you are a witness or just a passing motorist there are certain things you need to do.

 Under French law you must provide assistance in the event of an accident.
-If you fail to do so you may be liable to prosecution with imprisonment and large fines being the potential outcome.
+If you fail to do so you may be liable to prosecution with imprisonment or large fines.
 You must however remain safe at all times so do not endanger yourself unnecessarily.

 If the road isn’t blocked the first thing to do is make sure you are not blocking the carriageway yourself.
 This may prevent emergency vehicles attending the scene.
 On exiting your vehicle ensure you put on a hi-vis vest or jacket and put on your hazard warning lights.
-It may also be worth getting the other occupants out of the car and get them into a safe place away from the road.
+It’s also best to get other occupants out of the car and get them into a safe place.
 Once everyone is safe place your warning triangle 30m behind your vehicle.
 Please make sure it is safe to do so.

 Once this has been done you can begin warning other road users by waving them down to slow their approach.
 If you have a phone available now would be the time to call for emergency services and then offer any first aid assistance you can.
 For those of you with a smartphone, why not download one of the free first aid app’s such as the St Johns Ambulance.